Zettlr/zettlr-docs/docs/en/core/export.md

 When Zettlr exports to Simple PDF, what it will do is export your file to HTML and then print it using the same process your browser uses to print websites.

+!!! note

-> Because Simple PDF converts your files to HTML first, if you want to customize that export, you will have to adapt the HTML template, not the PDF one.
+    Because Simple PDF converts your files to HTML first, if you want to customize that export, you will have to adapt the HTML template, not the PDF one.